timothee-makupete/leavedesk/README.md

 ---

-If you'd like, I can:
-- add a small `Makefile` or `scripts` to simplify these commands,
-- add a quick troubleshooting section for common errors, or
-- keep `backend/README.md` as an archived copy instead of deleting it.

-Happy hacking!
 # ELMS — Architecture & Design Decisions

 **Employee Leave Management System (LeaveDesk)** — a full-stack application for employees to request time off and for HR administrators to review, approve, or reject those requests.